ichenadamczyk20/ORUGS43JON2GQZLDN5SGKWCE/PRESENTATION.md

 ## What is Audio Steganography?

 Audio Steganography acts in a similar fashion to image steganography - storing data through slightly modifying an audio file to hide data in a way that is undetectable by the human ear.
-This could be done in a multitude of different types of files, from hiding data in the header of a WAV file to creating spectrograms that become visible through applications such as Audacity.
+This could be done in a multitude of different types of files, from hiding data between headers of an OGG file to creating spectrograms that become visible through applications such as Audacity.

 #### Example: